RenderKit/embree/doc/src/api/rtcGetGeometryUserDataFromScene.md

 with index `geomID` from the specified scene `scene`.
 When `rtcSetGeometryUserData` was not called yet, `NULL` is returned.

-This function is supposed to be used during rendering.
+In contrast to the `rtcGetGeometryUserData` function, the `rtcGetGeometryUserDataFromScene` function an get used during rendering inside a SYCL kernel.

 #### EXIT STATUS